apache/dubbo-admin/ai/component/hooks/README.md

 verify downstream propagation, log the MCP server's inbound `traceparent` and confirm its trace ID matches `X-Trace-ID` (the middle 32 hexadecimal digits).

-Tool-call registrations must explicitly select one or more exact tool names.
+Go tool-call registrations must explicitly select one or more exact tool names.
 Use `hooks.AllTools` (`"*"`) when a hook intentionally observes every tool.

 A registration that returns a context used by nested Agent work must set